HSV (TV station): Seven News

 In May 2018, Network Ten announced that Keyte would leave Seven Network to present Ten Eyewitness News Melbourne replacing Stephen Quartermain.
 In August 2018, it was announced that Mike Amor would move back to Australia after 17 years as United States Bureau Chief to replace Keyte as weekend presenter.

 Following decades of trailing Nine News Melbourne, 10 News First Melbourne (previously Ten Eyewitness News, Ten News at Five, Ten Evening News and Ten News: First at Five) and ABC News Victoria in the ratings, Seven News Melbourne won the ratings battle from February 2005.
 As of 2007, Seven News held the number one position.
 This was followed by a series of advertisements and promos which touted Seven News Melbourne as Melbourne's New #1 and Nine altering their promotions to simply say Melbourne's Best News – a throwback to the 1980s when National Nine News Melbourne was beaten in the ratings by ATV-10's Ten Eyewitness News.
 But, it was replaced in 2009 when Nine News returned to win the Melbourne news ratings battle.

+Between 2018 and 2021, during the AFL season, Peter Mitchell, Tim Watson, Jane Bunn and the weeknight team would present from Sunday to Thursday and Mike Amor, Jacqueline Felgate, Melina Sarris and the weekend team would present on Friday and Saturday nights.

 In January 2022, it was announced that Rebecca Maddern would return to the Seven Network to present 7NEWS Melbourne on weekends with Mike Amor.

-Until 2022, during the AFL season, Peter Mitchell and the weeknight team presented from Sunday to Thursday and Mike Amor, Rebecca Maddern and the weekend team would present on Friday and Saturday nights.
+In November 2024, Tim Watson announced that he would be retiring after 30 years with the network from December.
+It was announced that Rebecca Maddern will step into an expanded role with Seven News Melbourne starting January 2025, as Chief Sports Presenter.
+In January 2025, it was announced that Karina Carvalho will replace Maddern to present on weekends with Mike Amor.

-Afternoon news updates for Melbourne are presented by Amor or Maddern, while Mitchell presents weeknight updates.
+Afternoon news updates for Melbourne are presented by Amor or Carvalho, while Mitchell presents weeknight updates.
 Amor presents weekend news updates.
-Blake Johnson and Jayde Vincent is a fill-in news presenter with Tom Browne, Andrew McCormack and Laura Spurway as the fill-in sport presenters and Estelle Griepink as fill-in weather presenters.
+Mike Amor, Karina Carvalho, Laura Turner and Blake Johnson are the fill-in news presenters, with Theo Doropoulos and Kate Massey are the fill-in sport presenters, and Melina Sarris, Tyra Stowers and Estelle Griepink are the fill-in weather presenters.

 In August 2015, Seven News Melbourne began producing a local Seven Afternoon News bulletin replacing the national bulletin.
-Amor and Maddern present the bulletin on alternate days.
+Amor and Carvalho present the bulletin on alternate days.
 In 2020, owing to the COVID-19 pandemic, that bulletin temporary included news items from South Australia following the cancellation of the statewide afternoon bulletin from SAS-7 in Adelaide before the network reinstated it due to viewer opposition and the threat faced by the local Nine News team on Seven's news dominance.